John Richard Parsons: Poetry

 The poetry of Japanese haiku, haibun, senryu and tanka has been a strong influence on Parsons' writing, as has the evocative and concise poetry of Imagism.
 He is an internationally recognised writer of haiku and haibun in English, and has won prizes, awards and commendations at many competitions, including first prizes at the Kikakuza Haibun Contest (2009); Klostar Ivanic Festival (2012), the Yamadera Basho Memorial Museum (2012), the Kumamoto City Festival (2012).
 His work has widely appeared in anthologies, including 'Blithe Spirit', the quarterly journal of the British Haiku Society.
 It has also appeared in individual volumes of his poetry published by Advent Books, Hub Publications and Labyrinth Books.
 He judged the haibun section in the British Haiku Society Awards, 2014.
 His haiku work has been reviewed by Piper Charlton in a reader response essay for Millikin University, 2021.

 Song lyrics

-Parsons contributed lyrics to the rock band Fabulous Poodles (1975–1980), including "Mirror Star", "Chicago Boxcar", "Toytown People", "Tit Photographer's Blues", "B Movies", "Workshy" and "Cherchez La Femme".
+Parsons contributed lyrics to the rock band Fabulous Poodles (1975–1980), including "Mirror Star", "Chicago Boxcar", "Bionic Man", "Toytown People", "Tit Photographer's Blues", "B Movies", "Workshy" and "Cherchez La Femme".
 He has been called the group's chief songwriter and 'unseen fifth poodle'.